 Rinse: Add tap water and immediately discard the cloudy water.
 Repeat one more time.

 Repeat Wash and Rinse (steps 2 and 3) two more times.

 Drain: When the water is almost clear, drain the rice completely.
 Tip: Use a fine-mesh sieve to drain and shake off any excess water.

 To Soak the Rice

 In a heavy-bottomed pot with a tight-fitting lid, put the well-drained rice and measured water.
 Soak the rice for 20-30 minutes before cooking.

-Close the lid and bring it to a boil over medium heat.
-Take a quick peek to see if water is boiling (otherwise do not open the lid).
+Cover the pot with the lid and bring it to a boil over medium heat.
+Take a quick peek to see if the water is boiling (otherwise do not open the lid).

-Transfer the rice in airtight containers and close the lid to keep the moisture in.
+Transfer the rice to airtight containers and close the lids to keep the moisture in.
 Let cool completely before storing the containers in the freezer (read my tutorial post).